Keyboard shortcuts

 cargo run --package phymes-core --features wsl --release --example addrows

-# run examples for the phymes-agents crate with GPU acceleration with Candle assets
+# run examples for the phymes-ml and phymes-agents crates with GPU acceleration with Candle assets

-cargo run --package phymes-agents --features wsl-gpu,candle --release --example chatagent
+cargo run --package phymes-agents --features wsl,gpu,candle --release --example chat_agent_session

-# or run examples for the phymes-agents crate on the CPU with OpenAI API token services
+# or run examples for the phymes-ml and phymes-agents crates on the CPU with OpenAI API token services

-cargo run --package phymes-agents --features wsl --release --example chatagent
+cargo run --package phymes-agents --no-default-features --features wsl,openai_api --release --example chat_agent_session

 The examples can also be ran using WASM.
 However, all assets needed to run the example need to be provided locally unlike native where we can rely on the HuggingFace API to download and cache models for us.
 The following bash script can be used to build the examples in wasm and run the examples using wasmtime: